miguel-bermudo/RustIntro/README.md

 # RustIntro
-Followgin the steps of rust intro tutorial.
+Following the steps of rust intro tutorial.